suryanujgupta1/cisc108_canvas_analyzer/README.md

 plt.show()
 ```

 **Styling Your Graph**: You are not required to style your graph in any particular way.
 Feel free to adjust colors, line styles, and the rotation of the x-axis ticks.
-You will need to title your graph "Grade Trend" and label the Y-axis as "Grade".
+You will need to title your graph "Grade Trend" and label the Y-axis as "Grade".# canvas_data_analyzer